sourcegraph/sourcegraph-public-snapshot/client/vscode/README.md

 ## Questions & Feedback

-Please file an issue at https://github.com/sourcegraph/sourcegraph-vscode/issues/new.
+Please take a look at our [troubleshooting docs](https://docs.sourcegraph.com/admin/how-to/troubleshoot-sg-extension#vs-code-extension) for common issues in the VS Code extension.
+New issues and feature requests can be submitted at https://github.com/sourcegraph/sourcegraph-vscode/issues/new.

 ## Uninstallation